 Are you looking to make your daily driver as quiet as a luxury car?
 Or maybe you want to tamp down the noise in your hot rod?
-Spectrum Liquid Sound Deadener is specifically formulated by Second Skin to efficiently reduce sheet metal resonance and structure borne noise.
-This water based, viscoelastic sound deadener is easy to apply, easy to clean, and tested for performance!
-Dampen vibrations and turn any car into a luxury vehicle.
+Spectrum spray on sound deadener is specifically formulated by Second Skin to permanently reduce sheet metal resonance and structure borne noise.
+It's also a pretty darn good thermal insulator.
+This water based, viscoelastic sound deadening paint will stick to just about anything, is easy to clean, environmentally safe, and tested for performance!

 - High heat, water based viscoelastic polymer